Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 }
 ```

-## Set up the agent configuration
+## Step 2: Setup the agent configuration

+Both Discovery and Traceability agents require configuration to connect to the custom metric service.

+**Configuration Example**:

-Since this service will be used by both the Discovery and Traceability agents, the following environment variables can be added to the agents configuration.
-In this example the metric service is on the same machine as the agents, localhost, listening on port 50011.
-The configuration variables may be replicated for as many services as needed, incrementing the index.
+Assume the metric service is hosted on the same machine as the agents (localhost) and listens on port 50011.
+Add the following environment variables to the agent's configuration:

 ```shell
 AGENTFEATURES_METRICSERVICES_ENABLE_1=true
 AGENTFEATURES_METRICSERVICES_URL_1=localhost:50011
 ```

+## Summary

+You have now:

+* Created a custom unit metric service to manage quotas and track usage.
+* Configured Discovery and Traceability agents to connect to the service.
+With these steps completed, your agents can enforce quotas for custom units and report usage effectively.